upstarter/automata/README.md

 ##### **Environment** *(State Space Representations)*

 These are the maps of the territory.
 Without a good map, any adventurer could easily get lost.
-To fit the information available to the problem at hand, we separate the data structures representing our models into distinct layers with well defined boundaries.
+To fit the information available to the problem at hand, we separate representations into distinct layers with well defined boundaries.

 ##### **Reasoning** *(Decision Making, Action Selection)*

 All agents have some formulation of action selection, otherwise they would never achieve their goals.
-To keep agent decision making as decoupled as possible, we introduce a layer which fits the mode of reasoning to the representation.
+To keep agent decision making correct, we fit the mode of reasoning to the representation.

 ##### **Knowledge** *(Memory, Local & Global Histories)*